-Biden assembles team to sell $2.25 trillion infrastructure plan at first in-person Cabinet meeting
+Meet the Biden sales squad: Cabinet tasked with selling tax hikes to fund infrastructure plan

 Mr. Biden said he’s directing Transportation Secretary Pete Buttigieg, Energy Secretary Jennifer Granholm, Housing and Urban Development Secretary Marcia Fudge, Labor Secretary Marty Walsh, and Commerce Secretary Gina Raimondo to explain the plan to Americans.

+“Working with my team here in the White House, these Cabinet members will represent me in dealing with Congress, engage the public in selling the plan and help work out the details as we refine it and move forward,” the president said.

-Mr. Biden also directed his Cabinet to take a look at agency spending and make sure departments are complying with “Buy American” provisions.
+Mr. Biden also directed his entire Cabinet to take a “hard look” at agency spending and make sure departments are complying with “Buy American” provisions.

 The $2.25 trillion package Mr. Biden announced Wednesday, to be paid for over time with corporate tax hikes, is part one of a multi-part legislative plan that is also expected to include spending on health care and child care.